Apply for childcare with council

 - Can additional needs such as speech or occupational therapy be supported by the service?

 - Is a cook employed?
 Ask about the menu and nutritional requirements and inspect the kitchen.
+If meals are supplied, are they cooked from scratch/ fresh on the premises, or brought in?

 - Services must follow the government’s Early Years Learning Framework.
 Is this mentioned in the daily program and observations of children?